Tasikmalaya West Java, Indonesia Travel Guide

 Widely available; IDP and helmet are mandatory.
 Only for experienced drivers.

 When taking an Angkot, know your destination or a nearby landmark.
 Tell the driver where you want to go.
 To get off, shout "Kiri!"
-(Left!) and the Angkot will typically pull over to the left side of the road.
+(Left!) and the Angkot will typically pull over to the left-hand side of the road.